immunogenomics/tcrpheno/README.md

 score_tcrs computes four TCR scores:

--TCRinnate: higher-scoring T cells are more likely to reach an innate-like PLZFhigh fate (MAIT and NKT TCRs score quite high)
+-TCRinnate: higher-scoring T cells are more likely to reach an innate-like PLZFhigh fate (e.g. MAIT and NKT TCRs)

 -TCR.8: higher-scoring T cells are more likely to reach a CD8 (vs. CD4) fate